Das00130/Anti-Money-Laundering-using-Keras/README.md

 ![png](images/value_count.PNG)
 ![png](images/bar_value_count.PNG)

-As the dataset is quite big, we will use only 20,000 randomly chosen transactions to train our model and evaluate the results.
+As the dataset is big and requires a lot of computation power, we will use only 20,000 randomly chosen transactions to train our model and evaluate the results.

 ```python